 3. Coconut Oil and Vitamin E Oil

 This process is safe and effective for toddlers and people with very sensitive skin.
+(9) Various studies have also proven the effectiveness in treating eczema.

 - Take a jar and add 6 tablespoons coconut oil (liquid state), 2 tablespoons each of rosemary oil and vitamin E oil.